-Due to our emphasis on Quality and Sustainable Dividends, very few stocks in our investment universe that pass the grade for our traditional Equity Income portfolios are excluded by the Ethical and ESG Impact screens.
-This reflects our belief that our 'sufficient income for life' focus is already complementary to the income needs of an ethical investor.
+Due to our emphasis on Sustainability, Quality and Sustainable Dividends, very few stocks in our investment universe that pass the grade for our traditional Equity Income portfolios are excluded by the Ethical and ESG Impact screens.
+This reflects our belief that our 'sufficient income for life' focus is already complementary to the income needs of an sustainability-focussed investor.

-Strategies to maximise a 'sufficient income for life'
+Portfolio construction strategies to maximise a 'sufficient income for life'

-In line with our belief that not all equities are created equally, we set out to build our Ethical Income portfolios from the bottom up, and employ unique benchmark-unaware methodologies which seek to maximise a 'sufficient income for life' for our clients.
+In line with our belief that not all equities are created equally, we set out to build our Sustainable Income portfolios from the bottom up, and employ unique benchmark-unaware methodologies which seek to maximise a 'sufficient income for life' for our clients.